fishawack/neptune-triton/README.md

 4. In the Control Panel, go to Settings → Plugins and click the “Install” button for Triton.

+## Import

+Must knows!
+- Make sure you remove the empty row from Journals.csv

 ## Configuring Triton

 This tool is so automated that there's only one thing you have to do!